CP Factor Model for Dynamic Tensors: Estimation procedures

-\begin{rmk} An incoherence condition $\vartheta_{\max} \lesssim \text{ploylog} (d_{\min})/\sqrt{d_{\min}}$ is commonly imposed in the literature for generic CP decomposition; see e.g. \cite{anandkumar2014guaranteed, anandkumar2014tensor, sun2017provable, hao2020sparse}.
-Proposition \ref{prop:delta} establishes a connection between $\delta$, $\delta_k$ and the $\vartheta_k$ in such an incoherence condition.
+\begin{rmk} Let polylog denote the polynomial of the logarithm.
+The incoherence condition such as $\vartheta_{\max} \lesssim \text{ploylog} (d_{\min})/\sqrt{d_{\min}}$ is commonly imposed in the literature for generic CP decomposition; see e.g. \cite{anandkumar2014guaranteed, anandkumar2014tensor, sun2017provable, hao2020sparse}.
+Proposition \ref{prop:delta} establishes a connection between $\delta$, $\delta_k$ and the $\vartheta_k$ in the same framework of incoherence considerations.
 The parameters $\delta_k$ and $\delta$ quantify the non-orthogonality of the factor loading vectors, and play a key role in our theoretical analysis, as the performance bound of cPCA estimators involves $\delta$.
-Differently from the existing literature depending on $\vartheta_{\max}$, the cPCA exploits $\delta$ or the much smaller $\vartheta$ (comparing to $\vartheta_{\max}$), thus has better properties when $K\ge 2$. \end{rmk}
+Differently from the existing literature depending on $\vartheta_{\max}$, the cPCA exploits $\delta$ or the much smaller $\vartheta$ (comparing to $\vartheta_{\max}$), thus has better properties when $K\ge 2$.
+Note that the idea of using tensor unfolding to enhance incoherence can be traced back to \cite{huang2015provable, jain2014learning, allman2009identifiability}, though their incoherence measure is slightly different from ours.
+The most notable advances from these studies is that we establish a non-asymptotic bound for the estimated loading vectors in the presence of noise (c.f.
+Theorem \ref{thm:initial}). \end{rmk}